Reasons for eTA Extension in South Korea

 4. Receive Notification of Approval or Denial

 Once your extension is granted, ensure you pay any outstanding fees or fines, especially if there were delays in applying.
-After receiving your extended visa, continue to comply with the terms of your stay, ensuring that you do not overstay the new expiration date.
+After receiving your extended eTA, continue to comply with the terms of your stay, ensuring that you do not overstay the new expiration date.

-Visa Extension Fees in South Korea
+ETA Extension Fees in South Korea

 Payment Methods

-Visa extension fees are typically paid at local immigration offices.
+eTA extension fees are typically paid at local immigration offices.
 Accepted payment methods include cash and credit/debit cards.
 It's advisable to confirm the accepted payment methods with the specific immigration office where you plan to apply, as practices may vary.

 Processing Time for Extending Your Stay in South Korea